-The above contradiction is driven by the different orders of limits in Theorems \ref{Theorem1} and \ref{Theorem2}, making Theorem \ref{Theorem1} and other existing results on reputational bargaining inapplicable to settings where $\pi$ is endogenous.
+Such a contradiction arises due to a mistake in the above argument, that is, Theorems \ref{Theorem1} and \ref{Theorem2} are different in terms of their orders of taking limits, making Theorem \ref{Theorem1} and other existing results on reputational bargaining inapplicable to settings where $\pi$ is endogenous.
 Specifically, Theorem \ref{Theorem1} characterizes the set of equilibria under a \textit{fixed cost distribution $\pi$} in the limit where $\varepsilon \rightarrow 0$.
-The same order of limit also applies to the results in APS and Fanning (2023).
-However, $\pi$ depends on the probability of commitment types $\varepsilon$ when adoption is \textit{endogenous} and the probability with which the seller having a high production cost may also vanish as $\varepsilon \rightarrow 0$.
+The same order of limits also applies to the results in APS and Fanning (2024).
+However, $\pi$ depends on the probability of commitment types $\varepsilon$ when the adoption probability is \textit{endogenous} and the probability that the seller has a high production cost may also vanish as $\varepsilon \rightarrow 0$.